Fourth dimension in literature: Early influence

-And the power over wild beasts.

 Other works

 Science fiction author Robert A. Heinlein used ideas derived from multi-dimensional geometry in some of his stories. "—And He Built a Crooked House—" was first published in Astounding Science Fiction magazine in February 1941.
 In the story, a recently graduated architect constructs an eight-room home for his friend based on an "unfolded tesseract".
 An earthquake collapses or "folds" the structure, leading to all eight rooms being contained within just one.
 The stairs appear to form a closed loop, and there seems to be no way of leaving, as all the doors and even the windows lead directly into other rooms.
 Heinlein's 1963 fantasy novel Glory Road (originally serialized in The Magazine of Fantasy & Science Fiction) features a device called a fold box which is bigger on the inside than the outside.
 In his 1980 novel The Number of the Beast, a "continua device" formulated using "theories on n-dimensional non-euclidean geometry" gives the protagonists the ability to time-travel and to visit fictional universes.

 Arthur C. Clarke published the 1950 short story "Technical Error", which explored the effects on a man after he had been rotated in the fourth dimension.

+In her 1957 novel The Strange World of Planet X – adapted from her own screenplay for an earlier 6-part British television series – author Rene Ray tells the story of a pair of scientists whose experiments with magnetic fields open what seems to be a pathway into a fourth dimension.
+One of the two researchers is driven by a lust for power and recognition to proceed without caution, while his colleague becomes increasingly alarmed at the forces with which they may be tampering – with the wife of the former caught between them – and this conflict and the dangers entailed in their experiments make up the major part of the story.